oscarvz/nextjs-starter/README.md

 By making use of `styled-components` you introduce a tiny bit of JS overhead to your project, but will introduce a bunch of benefits:

 - Theming: set up a global theme once and all your styled components can access it anywhere within the component tree;
-- Modernising: scoped CSS per component, extending components
+- Modernising: scoped CSS per component, extending components;
 - Optimisations: CSS gets injected only where it's needed.
 No more bulky CSS files!

 ### Prettier